karayabin/universe-snapshot/universe/Ling/Light_EasyRoute/doc/api/Ling/Light_EasyRoute/Helper/LightEasyRouteHelper/copyRoutesFromPluginToMaster.md

-LightEasyRouteHelper::copyRoutesFromPluginToMaster — Merges the plugin's route declaration file (if it exists) into the master.
+LightEasyRouteHelper::copyRoutesFromPluginToMaster — Merges the planet's route declaration file (if it exists) into the master.